 -Where the applicant is a body corporate, other than a Bank or NBFC, the application should be made through a separately identifiable department or division.

 -Where an entity incorporated outside India proposes to undertake IA services, the application should be made by the subsidiary in India of such foreign entity.

 -Where a foreign citizen proposes to undertake IA services, the applicant should set up an office in India and undertake IA services through such office.

 After receiving registration certificate

 After considering all the aspects of the applications, SEBI will grant a registration certificate to the applicants.
 After receiving the approval of the Securities and Exchange Board of India, the applicants need to pay a registration fee through the bank draft in favor of “The Securities and Exchange Board of India.”
 If the applicant is corporate the amount of registration fee is Rs.
 1, 00,000, whereas the application fee for an individual is Rs.
 10,000.

-After receiving the registration certificate from SEBI, applicants can work as an investment advisor.
+After receiving the registration certificate from SEBI, applicants can work as investment advisor.
 However, in order to continue their career sans hassle and get up-to-date about the latest regulations, it is highly advisable to pay a visit to the official website of SEBI and find the latest news regarding the new circulars and updated guidelines.
-Moreover, they must also abide by requirements of reporting by SEBI from time to time.
-Do not ever deny the terms and conditions, renewal rules and various other aspects that can prevent you to enjoy the great career potential of investment advisor.
+Moreover, they must also abide by the requirements of reporting by SEBI from time to time.
+Do not ever deny the terms and conditions, renewal rules and various other aspects that can prevent you to enjoy the great career potential of an investment advisor.

 Where the applicant is a bank or NBFC, it should be permitted by RBI to act as IA and the application should be made through a subsidiary or separately identifiable department or division.